 As a general balance, the response indicators from public administration and private companies are clearly inadequate to the pressures and impacts of the destination.
 The policies implemented in Torremolinos at general level cannot be related to sustainability; although it is true that there has been an improvement in some indicators (waste water recycling, energy use, existing land use plans), however, most response indicators need improvement and this only depends on the vision and political will of the public and private actors.
-Of course that investment should increase and this is perhaps the "argument" for not implementing stricter measures and controls, but it seems contradictory to pressure the environment in order to obtain social and economic profitability, when the benefits of this exploitation are not engaged in improving the tourist destination of Torremolinos, Spain or the Mediterranean, is the clearest evidence of the lack of attention to the environment that still exists; nevertheless, the model leaves enough room for speculation and the rapid enrichment of some public and private actors which leads us to think that what is actually promoted is the "un-sustainability" of the system.
+Of course that investment should increase and this is perhaps the "argument" for not implementing stricter measures and controls, but it seems contradictory to pressure the environment in order to obtain social and economic profitability, when the benefits of this exploitation are not engaged in improving the tourist destination under its environmental dimension.
+This contradiction, which is not only valid for the tourist destination to the environment that still exists; nevertheless, the model leaves enough room for speculation and the rapid enrichment of some public and private actors which leads us to think that what is actually promoted is the "un-sustainability" of the system.

-V. Conclusions and Proposals for improvement actions
+5. Conclusions and Proposals for improvement actions